 This is a write up from my work shop point of view, to help you make decisions when you consider buying a digital piano, whether new or second hand.
 I have serviced pianos from all kinds of brands, expensive ones, cheap ones.

 Maybe you found this page because you were looking for a test or review.
-This blog post is not about testing pianos of brands like Classic Cantabile, Cronenwerth, Hemingway, Medeli, Schubert or Thomann.
+This blog post is not about testing pianos of brands like Altana, Classic Cantabile, Cronenwerth, Fame, Hemingway, Mc Crypt, Medeli, Schubert or Thomann.
 Instead, I will provide general information about pianos by these brands based on personal service experience.

 Generally speaking the cheaper ones need maintenance earlier, sometimes after just a few month of playing and often because mechanical parts fail.
 More expensive pianos enter my work shop entirely because intense usage throughout many years makes e.g. the filt dented or electrolytic capacitors need to be replaced due to life cycle ending after some 20 - 30 years or so.
 Still, they are easily repairable while cheaper pianos will not even last that long for many reasons.
 Here is why.

 This happens either due to dust or dirt on contacts because the contacts aren't encapsuled properly, or too little conductive material is applied to them.
 I've even had a case where corrosion in a cheap connector broke the piano after just 3 years.
 But since dust is enemy No. 1, as a conclusion, lay something on your keyboard while you are not using the piano.
 Hopefully you have a cover installed.